 - Broccoli: This green vegetable is specifically high in calcium, iron, magnesium, and vitamins C and E.

-This recipe is easy to customize for you and your family's preferences.
+This healthy egg bite recipe is easy to customize for you and your family's preferences.
 You want about 1.5 cups of small chopped add-ins.
-Here are some options that you could try instead of the vegetables in the recipe below.
+Here are some options you could try instead of the vegetables in the recipe below.

 - Herbs and seasonings like thyme, Italian seasoning, or basil.

-- Make these spicy with more black pepper, red pepper flake, or hot sauce.
+- Make these spicy with more black pepper, red pepper flakes, and/or hot sauce.

 - Vegetarian-friendly proteins like cooked tofu, black beans, or garbanzo beans.

-- Add cooked meat protein, such as small pieces of sausage, bacon, or ham.
+- Add cooked meat as protein, such as small pieces of sausage, bacon, or ham.

 What are the best eggs to buy?

-According humnutrition.com pasture-raised eggs as the best eggs to buy.
-This is because they have room to roam outside, they have access to clean water and nonchemical food with no added stimulants, antibiotics, or hormones.
-This is not only the best for the chickens but these eggs would most likely be the most nutrient-dense.
+Pasture-raised eggs are the best eggs to buy (like recommended on humnutrition.com).
+Another option to look for is free range (so the chickens aren't locked into a small barn).
+This is because they have room to roam outside.
+It's best if the chickens have access to clean water and nonchemical food with no added stimulants, antibiotics, or hormones - look for organic eggs.
+This is not only the best for the chickens, it also helps produce the most nutrient-dense eggs.

-I personally like to eat local small farm eggs.
+I like to buy and eat local small farm eggs if possible.
 They can be hard to find, but the taste and bright yellow yolk speak to the quality of the eggs!

-Nutrition Tip: Remember when choosing what to spend grocery money on, buy the best quality you can afford.
-I recommend not buying the best quality of every food but starting by replacing the foods you eat most with the healthiest option.
+Nutrition Tip: Remember when choosing what to spend grocery money on; buy the best quality you can afford.
+I recommend not starting by buying the best quality of every food, but by replacing the foods you eat most with the healthiest option.

 These veggie egg bites are super simple and fast to make.
-Follow the step-by-step photos to make your own.
+Follow these photos from my kitchen to make your own!

 Preheat the oven to 325 degrees Fahrenheit.
-Line your muffin tray with silicone liners and grease the liners.
-If you do not have silicone liners, make these egg bites in a grease muffin tray.
+(165C) Line your muffin tray with silicone liners and grease the liners.
+If you do not have silicone liners, make these egg bites in a well-greased muffin tray.

 Place the eggs, salt, pepper, and turmeric into a blender container and blend for 10 seconds until everything is well combined.
 Alternatively, whisk everything together in a large measuring cup with a spout (to make it easy to pour into a muffin tray).